Medicare in North Carolina

 What is Medigap?

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
-Nationwide, over 80% of Original Medicare beneficiaries get their supplemental coverage.10 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own.
+Nationwide, almost half of Original Medicare beneficiaries get their supplemental coverage from an employer or Medicaid.9 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own.
+Medigap plans are the most common way that Original Medicare beneficiaries obtain supplemental coverage.9

-According to a 2022 American Health Plans (AHIP) analysis, there were 494,578 North Carolina Medicare beneficiaries enrolled in Medigap plans as of 2020.4 This was down slightly from 2019, when there were 510,098 Medigap enrollees in the state.
+According to an American Health Plans (AHIP) analysis, there were 481,942 North Carolina Medicare beneficiaries enrolled in Medigap plans as of 2022.10 This was down slightly from 2019, when there were 510,098 Medigap enrollees in the state.
 As Medicare Advantage plan enrollment growth outpaces overall Medicare enrollment growth, Medigap enrollment tends to decrease.
 This is because people do not need (and cannot use) Medigap coverage if they have Medicare Advantage plans.

 North Carolina allows Medigap insurers to pick their own rating approach, so nearly all of the plans for sale in the state use attained-age rating, which means that an enrollee’s premiums will increase as they get older, regardless of how old they were when they first enrolled.
 The other two approaches to Medigap premiums are issue-age rating, in which premiums are based on the age the person was when they enrolled, and community rating (sometimes called “no age” rating), which means premiums don’t vary based on age; some states require one of these approaches, but North Carolina does not.